Junior Bridgeman: Milwaukee Bucks (1986–1987)

+Overall

-He was a sixth man for most of his career, averaging double figures in scoring for nine consecutive seasons.
-Some believe that if the NBA Sixth Man of the Year Award was created before the 1982–83 season, Bridgeman may have won it multiple times.
-In his career with the Milwaukee Bucks (1975–1984, 1986–1987) and the Los Angeles Clippers (1984–1986), Bridgeman played in 849 total NBA games, averaging 13.6 points, 3.5 rebounds and 2.6 assists, shooting 47% from the floor and 84% from the line.
+Bridgeman played as a sixth man for most of his career, averaging double figures in scoring for nine consecutive seasons.
+Some believe that if the NBA Sixth Man of the Year Award had existed before the 1982–83 season, he might have won it multiple times.
+In his career with the Bucks and Clippers, Bridgeman played in 849 games, averaging 13.6 points, 3.5 rebounds and 2.6 assists, shooting 47% on field goals and 84% from the foul line.

-Bridgeman also served as the president of the National Basketball Players association from 1985 to 1988.
-Bridgeman resigned after the 1988 CBA and the controversy of the Junior Bridgeman antitrust lawsuit, which NBA players indicted the NBA of violation of antitrust laws by compensating to eschew from matching offers for free agents and abuse of the salary cap that led to a decrease of the total players' gross revenues from 61 percent to 54 percent from the 1983–84 season.
+Bridgeman also served as the president of the National Basketball Players Association from 1985 to 1988.
+Bridgeman resigned after the 1988 collective bargaining agreement and the controversy of the Junior Bridgeman antitrust lawsuit, in which NBA players sued the NBA for violation of antitrust laws.
+The players argued that by compensating to eschew from matching offers for free agents and abuse of the salary cap, players' share of gross revenues decreased from 61 percent to 54 percent from the 1983–84 season.

-Corporate career
+Entrepreneurial career

 During the off-seasons of his playing career, Bridgeman worked and learned the business model of Wendy's fast food restaurant franchise.
-After retiring from the NBA, he invested in the franchise and eventually owned over 100 various Wendy's and Chili's restaurants, before selling in 2016.
-As President and CEO of Bridgeman Foods Inc, in 2017, Bridgeman became a bottler for The Coca-Cola Company, and in 2018, he signed a letter of intent to buy bottling operations in Canada.
+After retiring from the NBA, he invested in the franchise and eventually owned over 450 fast-food restaurants, including over 160 Wendy's and 120 Chili's restaurants.
+In 2016, he sold 120 Chili's and 100 Wendy's to a private buyer and started a Coca-Cola bottling company to distribute their beverage brands.

+In 2016, Forbes ranked Bridgeman the fourth-wealthiest retired athlete in the world behind only Michael Jordan, David Beckham and Arnold Palmer with an estimated income of $32 million.

+As president and CEO of Bridgeman Foods Inc, Bridgeman signed a letter of intent to buy bottling operations in Canada in 2018.

 In December 2020, Bridgeman, via Bridgeman Sports and Media, bought Ebony and Jet for $14 million after the magazines had declared bankruptcy earlier in the year.

-On May 26, 2022, Manna Capital Partners, an investment firm cofounded by Bridgeman, announced that the firm had partnered with Ball Corporation to construct an operate an integrated secondary aluminum mill in Los Lunas, New Mexico.
+On May 26, 2022, Manna Capital Partners, an investment firm cofounded by Bridgeman, announced that the firm had partnered with Ball Corporation to construct and operate an integrated secondary aluminum mill in Los Lunas, New Mexico.
 On October 18, 2022, Alabama Governor Kay Ivey announced that Manna Capital Partners would invest in a bottling facility to be located in Hope Hull, Alabama and operated by affiliate Manna Beverages & Ventures.

+On September 24, 2024, the Bucks announced that Bridgeman had purchased a 10% interest in the team, with the deal valuing the franchise at $4 billion.
+According to Bucks co-owner Jimmy Haslam, Bridgeman purchased the interests of several minority owners at an undisclosed discount from the stated value.